anto-lang/anto/docs/Getting-Started.md

 fmt.Print(output) // 300
 ```

-Why do we need to pass the environment to the `expr.Compile` function?
+Why do we need to pass the environment to the `anto.Compile` function?
 Expr can be used as a type-safe language.
 Expr can infer the type of the expression and check it against the environment.
 Here is an example:

 ```go